kachick/chawan/README.md

 Chawan does not have browser tabs.
 Instead, each website is opened in a new buffer, which is added to the buffer tree.
-This is very similar to how w3m handles buffers, except a) source files are stored in memory, not on the disk, and b) instead of a linked list of buffers, they are stored in a tree.
-(And of course, c) there are no tabs.)
+This is very similar to how w3m handles buffers, except instead of a linked list of buffers, they are stored in a tree.

 This model has the advantage of allowing the user to instantly view the previous page in all cases, without any complicated caching mechanism.
 It